Tagged: freedom of speech

 “Delhi chief minister demanded death penalty for the accused.”
 In all countries, it would be senseless for a member of the executive to tell courts what their decision should be, at any stage.
 But to demand death penalty is even more senseless in India, where, although death penalty exists, only eight executions have been carried out since 1996, that is, death penalty in India is a mockery.

 Delhi CM talks in the present case of “rarest of rare crime” indeed, the condition for a death sentence.
 According to the Indian Supreme Court, there is a rarest of rare crime when, to begin with, a “murder is committed in an extremely brutal, grotesque, diabolical, revolting or dastardly manner so as to arouse intense and extreme indignation of the community.”
 This cannot be a valid definition.
-Murders committed in anger or fear are usually more brutal and violent and dastardly than premeditated murders committed in cold blood, and yet it is a well-established principle that premeditation makes a crime more heinous.
+Homicides committed in anger or fear are usually more brutal and violent and dastardly than premeditated murders committed in cold blood, and yet it is a well-established principle that premeditation makes a crime more heinous.
 By emphasizing the graphic element of a crime, the definition overlooks other major aspects, just like a mob reacting to a crime.

-In fact, the attempt by SC to define “rarest of rare” contrives a definition that denies the very name “rarest of rare”: “[I]f the motive betrays depravity and meanness, or if a backward or minority community member is killed not for personal reasons but to arouse social wrath, the accused should get death.
+However, the attempt by SC to define “rarest of rare” contrives a definition that denies the very name “rarest of rare”: “[I]f the motive betrays depravity and meanness, or if a backward or minority community member is killed not for personal reasons but to arouse social wrath, the accused should get death.
 Other crimes which technically fall into the rarest of rare cases are bride burnings and dowry deaths, a child victim, the assassination of a public figure for political reasons [security of the state, discussed above], or killing a defenseless person because of old age or infirmity.”
-Hate crimes, political crimes, infanticides, etc. Such a large definition for rarest of rare?! – Given that among the only eight people executed since 1996 in India, we find rapists who later killed their victim, one is bound to think, unfortunately, that rarest or rare are the cases properly brought before a court.
+Hate crimes, political crimes, infanticides, etc. Such a large definition for rarest of rare. – Given that among the only eight people executed since 1996 in India, we find a gang of rapists who later killed their victim, one is bound to think, unfortunately, that rarest or rare are the cases properly brought before a court.

 (ii)